Divorce Solicitors

 - You must meet the jurisdictional requirements to file a divorce.

-Our divorce solicitors will talk you through your options if you satisfy the above criteria and want to go ahead with divorce proceedings.
+Our divorce solicitors will talk you through your options if you satisfy the above criteria and want to go ahead with the divorce.

 Two legal terms are used when setting out the jurisdictional requirements for divorce: